 All leases are operating leases for corporate offices and branch locations.
 The amount of the lease liability and ROU asset is impacted by the lease term and the discount rate applied to determine the present value of future lease payments.
-The remaining terms of operating leases range from 6 months to 7.5 years.
+The remaining terms of operating leases range from 1.8 to 5.6 years.